Roaa-838/INCF-AStats-cli-prototype/README.md

 ```

 ## Human-in-the-Loop

-The mentor explicitly said "user should be in the loop. user can turn that off if needed."
-So I built that.

 After the pipeline produces a recommendation, it pauses and shows the user the reasoning.
 The user can accept, override with a different test (logged for audit), ask for a detailed explanation, or disable HITL for the rest of the session.